rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 All the scripts for this lab are located in the /home/oracle/labs/multitenant/scripts folder.

-- To access the scripts, secure shell into the OCI compute instance.
-- Change to the ssh directory and ssh into your instance.
-The public IP address can be found by going to Compute -> Instance.

 ##  Database Service Firewall

 Database Service Firewall is a feature of Oracle Access Control List (ACL) since 12.2.